2017 History-Social Science Adoption FAQs2017 History–Social Science Adoption Frequently Asked Questions.

 Answer: At their core, the EP&Cs are a set of “big ideas” about the complex relationship between humans and the natural world.
 They were developed, pursuant to law, with the intent of ensuring all students in California achieve a basic level of environmental literacy as part of a high-quality K-12 education.
 That is why the EP&Cs are included as a Category 1 criterion not only in the California HSS Framework, but also in the California Science Framework.
 Through repeated exposure to the EP&Cs across disciplines and at increasing levels of complexity and sophistication from kindergarten to twelfth grade, students will come to more deeply understand and apply them in a variety of contexts.

-A list of the EP&Cs can be found in Appendix F of the HSS Framework.
+A list of the EP&Cs can be found in the History Social Science Framework (PDF).

 - (Added 7-Dec-2016) How might the EP&Cs be reflected in materials submitted for adoption?